SciML/ModelOrderReduction.jl/docs/src/tutorials/deim_FitzHugh-Nagumo.md

 plot!(full_plt)
 ```

-Then, we apply POD-DEIM of dimension, say, 5 and solve the reduced system.
+Then, we use POD to construct a linear subspace of dimension, say, 5 for the system's state
+space.

 ```@example deim_FitzHugh_Nagumo
 using ModelOrderReduction